Children's Reading Age Guide

 Problems with Low Reading Standards

 "Children who develop poor verbal skills during the first three years of development will tend to do poorly in language and literacy in the school system, and children who develop poor verbal skills in the first two years are at risk for antisocial behaviour as teenagers."
-(JF Mustard, MD The Canadian Institute for Advanced Research)
+(JF Mustard MD, The Canadian Institute for Advanced Research)

 Why our Children Can't Read - Channel 4's Dispatches